SONY Bravia 43" 4K Smart TV

 also uses the D-pad.
 Sony's SideView app for my Nexus tablet is a good solution for the Opera browser.
 This app has the same function as the remote control and it also has a touchpad for quick cursor control.

-For Chrome and Firefox the SideView app does not work, so instead I am using a RF remote control, though there is the problem of the BACK command not always working.
+For Chrome and Firefox the SideView app does not work, so instead I am using a RF remote control, though there is the problem of the BACK command not always working as desired.

 SideView on the right